 We provide services that are subject to various state, federal and foreign laws and regulations relating to privacy, data protection, and information security, including, among others, the Gramm-Leach Bliley Act, GDPR, and the CCPA.
 In some cases, we are subject to regulation as a result of our relationship with Issuing Banks or due to our Customers' relationships with their cardholders, banks, or regulators.
 In providing our services, we collect, use, and otherwise process a wide variety of information to help ensure the integrity of our services and products and to provide features and functionality to our Customers.
 This aspect of our business, including the collection, use, processing, and protection of the information we acquire from our own services as well as from third-party sources, including our Customers and their cardholders, is subject to laws and regulations in the United States and elsewhere.
 Accordingly, we publish our privacy policies and terms of service, which describe our practices concerning the use, transmission and disclosure of certain information.
-As our business continues to expand, and as laws and regulations continue to be passed and their interpretations continue to evolve, additional laws and regulations relating to privacy, data protection, and information security may become relevant to us.
-For additional information about our approach to laws and regulations relating to privacy, data protection, and information security, please see "Risk Factors-Risks Relating to Our Business-Regulations and industry standards related to privacy and data protection could adversely affect our ability to effectively provide our services."
+As our business continues to expand, and as laws and regulations security may become relevant to us.
+For additional information about our approach to laws and regulations relating to privacy, data protection, and information security, please see "Risk Factors - Risks Relating to Our Business-Regulations and industry standards related to privacy and data protection could adversely affect our ability to effectively provide our services."